astropy/astropy-APEs/APE22.rst

 3. Be straightforward to implement and maintain, so that it is not a burden on developers.

-We start by considering established practice, for criteria 1, and how to ensure that we satisfy the latter two criteria and can be implemented in a uniform and systematic way.
+We start by considering established practice, for criterion 1, and how to ensure that we satisfy the latter two criteria and can be implemented in a uniform and systematic way.
 There are three important documents that describe established practice as it relates to Astropy: